 Benefits of Cloud Data Warehouse

-Previously, if an organisation needed data warehousing capabilities then that would require, firstly, either building and configuring an on-site server or renting servers off-site and, secondly, configuring the connections between relevant assets.
-Either option requires significant capital outlay.
-Cloud-based data warehouses minimise these issues.
+Previously, if an organization needed data warehousing capabilities then that would require, firstly, either building and configuring an on-site server or renting servers off-site and, secondly, configuring the connections between relevant assets.

 There are many cloud data warehouse vendors offering a wide variety of solutions.
 According to IT Central Station, the top 5 cloud data warehouse providers are:

 - Amazon Redshift